xillig/TTLocVis/docs/index.md

 ```commandline
 python -m pip install [your basemap wheel here]
 ```
 The *cpXX* in the filenames refer to the python version you will use.
-An example for python 3.6. would be the file *basemap-1.2.1-cp36-cp36m-win_amd64.whl* Remember, TTLocVis is developed to run only on python 3.6, 3.7 and 3.8.
+An example for Python 3.6. would be the file *basemap-1.2.1-cp36-cp36m-win_amd64.whl* Remember, TTLocVis is developed to run only on Python 3.6, 3.7 and 3.8.

 [*basemap* package]: https://www.lfd.uci.edu/~gohlke/pythonlibs/#basemap